Montana Bill Limits Use Of ADS-B Data For Landing Fees

 Key Takeaways:

-• The Montana House of Representatives passed a bill limiting the use of Automatic Dependent Surveillance-Broadcast (ADS-B) data.
+• The Montana House of Representatives passed a bill restricting the use of Automatic Dependent Surveillance-Broadcast (ADS-B) data.

-• The legislation specifically prohibits using ADS-B data to assess landing fees for aircraft weighing under 9,000 pounds.
+• Specifically, the legislation prohibits the use of ADS-B data to assess landing fees on aircraft weighing under 9,000 pounds.

 See a mistake?
 Contact us.